 - Scanning – Employing innovative image recognition software, ArtLens can recognize artworks in the collection seamlessly, offering access to additional interpretive content.
 A special icon indicates which artworks have this feature:

-The iPhone version of the ArtLens application also includes:
+The smartphone versions of the ArtLens application also include:

 - Search – Quickly find favorite artworks by artist name or title that are currently on view

 - Top Ten – Explore the ever-changing list of visitor-chosen favorites, as well as curators’ top picks of must-see artworks

 - Gallery List – Search the entire collection on view by gallery.
 Select gallery button at the bottom of the “Gallery” map page

 - Related Artworks – Discover the hidden treasures in the collection from any object based on its collection, time period, and material, using the dynamic recommendation logic developed for the Collection Wall in Gallery One